Famondir/Music-Suite/README.md

 * What about other functions with side effects?
 Mock package to get print messages?

 Tasks that have not be accomplished now:
-* Getting pytest to work with PyBuilder instead of unittest framework
-  * unittests for pyglet
+* Pytest unittests for pyglet
 * Getting SonarCube and PyBuilder connected
-  * SonarCube does not recognize tests
   * SonarCube should be called automatically

 ### DSL